 "Virtual" experiments are designed in this section for the reason of avoiding the incorporation of model uncertainty (MU) effect.
 In these "virtual" experiments, the forecasts are evaluated against retrospective streamflow simulations (driven by actual atmospheric forcing) instead of actual streamflow observations, assuming that the model is "perfect".
 The design of the experiment is summarized in Table 2.
-Eight different forecast windows are set: 7 days, 15 days, 30 days, 60 days, 90 days, 120 days, 150 days and 183 days.
-We also choose two contrasting forecast dates, 1 February and 1 July of each year, representing the dry and wet initial states of the basin, respectively.
-The forecasts are made at two initial dates for each year with 8 different forecast windows based on the ESP approach.
+Eight different forecast windows are set: 7, 15, 30, 60, 90, 120, 150 and 183 days.
+We also chose two contrasting forecast dates, 1 February and 1 July of each year (in the middle of the winter and summer season, respectively), representing the dry and wet initial states of the basin.
+The seasonal regime of soil moisture bears a similar but flattened shape compared to the precipitation regime in Fig. 1, based on which the two initial dates were selected (figure not shown).
+Each set of the forecasts were made for a 30 yr period (from 1970 to 2000).